zblago/EF6TempTableKit/README.md

 ## So(l)utio(n) file & how to run it

+Solution has a source code and tests that covers all features from Documentation secion.

 After downloading source code, you can run and debug provided tests.
 Also, here is a simple Web application.
-It has a very simple code.
+It has almost nothing.
 The idea is to show how to write and run integration test.<br/>
 Before you run test project, be sure that you have executed DB script from database folder:
 1. Navigate to `...\EFIntercept\database\oltp-install-script`
 2. Open `instawdb.sql` in SQL Server Management Studio